 Momochi’s entry in the Evolve series is rather odd but insanely appealing.
 Once again it is hard to put a label on his music as with shift, his sound evolves and his vocals fit everything thrown at him.

 Absolute masterclass on the vocal end by Toshiyuki Toyonaga however, the single manages to fit two contrasting songs that do not complement each other thus rendering this mini-album rather unbalanced.

-Dear Vocalist Evolve Entry No.5 Momochi is available for purchase at CDJAPAN.
+Dear Vocalist Evolve Entry No.5 Momochi is unavailable for purchase at CDJAPAN.

 “Dear Vocalist Evolve Entry No.5 Momochi” is available for streaming on Spotify.